George Puipui knew his supervisor would try to talk him out of the decision.

 He had some questions about posters and other promotional materials, so he met with Ray Torikok, head of the Electricity Commission's publications department.

 George took time to explain how the group used music to tell others about Christ.
 Then George took 20 minutes to explain the gospel to him, using the Four Spiritual Laws booklet.
 Ray prayed with George and received Christ into his life.

 "He was so happy," George remembers.
 "Tears were forming in his eyes, expressing his joy."

 Ray had been a heavy drinker, so his wife, Elsie, didn't believe him when he told her he had become a Christian.
 But after a week, Elsie noticed a change in Ray's life.
 "What happened?" she asked.
 And Ray explained George's booklet to his wife.
 Elsie also prayed and invited Christ into her life.

 The following week, the couple visited Elsie's relatives, and five of them received Christ.
 Ray and Elsie brought them to a training workshop George was holding the next weekend.
 One of the first things they learned was how to tell others about their faith.

-Ray's story was just one of many that George thought about when he decided to leave the company and join the staff of Campus Crusade full time.
+Ray's story was just one of many that George thought about when he decided to leave the company and join the staff of Cru full time.
 So when the general manager asked George why he was leaving, George knew exactly what to say.

-"It's not about money," George responded, and went on to explain that he was leaving his position to serve God with Campus Crusade.
+"It's not about money," George responded, and went on to explain that he was leaving his position to serve God with Cru.
 The general manager was impressed with George's conviction.

 "George," the manager said, "I don't think I can compete with your new employer."

 For George, there was never any competition.
-At 52, George is now the national director of Campus Crusade in Papua New Guinea.
+At 52, George is now the national director of Cru in Papua New Guinea.
 He uses his experience in leadership to direct his team of seven, reaching the islands with the hope of Christ.